yuFeiCode/SPLICE/README.md

 The generated output is stored in `./output/prediction/DeepLineDP/within-release/`

-### **As for GLANCE**
+### **As for GLANCE and LineDP**

-In order to make it easier to obtain the classification results, you can enter the GLANCE folder and run it according to the following command regulation.
+In order to make it easier to obtain the result of GLANCE and Linedp, you can enter the GLANCE folder and run it according to the following command regulation.

     python main.py

+### **As for N-gram**

+You can enter the ngram folder and run `n_gram.java`

+### **As for PMD**
+You need first downlaod the `pmd-dist-7.0.0-rc4-bin` from this [website](https://pmd.github.io/) and keep it in 'SPLICE/Baseline-result/PMD/', then you can get the resut of PMD according the following command regulation.

+   python runForPMD.py

 ## Obtaining the Evaluation Result

+after you get the result of GLANCE and LineDP, you need create the following new folder:

+  `SPLICE/Baseline-result/GLANCE/result/BASE-Glance-EA/line_result/test/`
+  `SPLICE/Baseline-result/GLANCE/result/BASE-Glance-MD/line_result/test/`
+  `SPLICE/Baseline-result/GLANCE/result/BASE-Glance-LR/line_result/test/`
+  `SPLICE/Baseline-result/GLANCE/result/Glance_MD_full_threshold/line_result/test/'
+  'SPLICE/Baseline-result/GLANCE/result/MIT-LineDP/line_result/test/`

+and then you need copy the result

 Run `get_evaluation_result.R` to get the result of RQ1 and RQ2 (may run in IDE or by the following command)

 `Rscript  get_evaluation_result.R`